-- Course: PhD in CO2 exchange between the air and ocean
+- Course: PhD title: CO2 exchange between the air and ocean

 - Nationality: British

 What is it that makes you passionate about your area of study?

 I am looking at CO2 exchange between the air and ocean which has a massive impact on the climate models which feature so heavily in today’s news.
 I feel like I am contributing to something extremely important.

 What has been the best part of studying at Leeds so far?

 In my first 3 months, the other students and staff have been very welcoming – moving to a new city it was great to have a sociable and friendly crowd.